Phoenix STS Logo

 Consultation

-We begin with a detailed consultation to understand your facility's size, resident profile, staffing structure, existing safety documentation, and any specific concerns or recent incidents.
-This ensures our assessment is targeted and efficient.
+We start with a detailed conversation about your facility: size, resident profile, staffing, existing safety documents and any recent incidents.
+This keeps the assessment targeted and efficient.

 Site Assessment